DEATH OF ABERDEEN QUAICH, HAZLEHEAD SPECIALIST ALISTAIR EDDIE

 Which was a very nice thing to say and it was, in a way, a compliment to Nicholas's mother Elaine who checks his swing regularly.

-I never saw Alistair again
+I never saw Alistair again.

-LATER: A J Eddie' funeral service at Aberdeen Crematorium drew a vast number of his friends, relations and acquaintances to the West Chapel on Friday, December 7.
+LATER: A J Eddie's funeral service at Aberdeen Crematorium drew a vast number of his friends, relations and acquaintances to the West Chapel on Friday, December 7.
 A nice touch that all who attended the service, conducted by Alisa McDonald (and sang "Amazing Grace" and "My Love is Like a Red, Red Rose") were invited by Carol and the family to tea in the Deeside GC clubhouse lounge after the service.

 Many did accept the invitation and reminisced about the "good old days" when Hazlehead were the golfing Kings of the North-east and Alistair James Eddie was one of the princes.